Long biography

 Press

-Between 2004 and 2013, he was editor-in-chief of the magazine Le Monde des religions (a bimonthly publication belonging to the Le Monde ), which offers a secular and cultural approach to religion.
-Previously, he regularly contributed to L'Express and Psychologies Magazine .
-Under his leadership, the magazine quickly grew from a paid circulation of 30,000 to 60,000 copies per issue.
+Between 2004 and 2013, he was editor-in-chief of the magazine Le Monde des religions (a bimonthly publication belonging to the Le Monde ), which offered a secular and cultural perspective on religion.
+Previously, he had been a regular contributor to L'Express and Psychologies Magazine .
+Under his leadership, the magazine's paid circulation quickly increased from 30,000 to 60,000 copies per issue.
 He resigned from his position in 2013 to devote more time to writing.

 TV

-In 1998, he wrote and co-directed a 5x52' documentary series for Channel 5 devoted to the sectarian phenomenon in the world: Sects, lies and ideals .
-He will be the author of several other TV documentaries.
-Between 2019 and 2021, he wrote and co-directed Les Chemins du sacré , a documentary film shot in 12 countries on 5 continents.
-The 90-minute film and the 5x52' series were broadcast on air and on Arte.tv in April 2021 and April 2022.
-The rebroadcast of the 5 episodes is available until 7/10/22 on Arte.tv.
+In 1998, he wrote and co-directed a 5x52' documentary series for France 5, focusing on the phenomenon of cults worldwide: Sects, Lies and Ideals .
+He went on to author several other television documentaries.
+Between 2019 and 2021, he wrote and co-directed The Paths of the Sacred , a documentary film shot in 12 countries across 5 continents.
+The 90-minute film and the 5x52' series were broadcast on television and on Arte.tv in April 2021 and April 2022.
+The five episodes are available to stream on Arte.tv .

 Radio